 Course Typically Offered: Fall, Spring

 This course focuses on the fundamentals of ballet technique, principles, and terminology.
 It prepares students for more advanced study in ballet.
-Topics include terminology, variations of ballet barre, center, petite allegro, adagio, and grande allegro work.
-Students develop increased proficiency and skill attainment with each repetition, and they are required to attend a live dance performance.
-(May be repeated three times.)
+Topics include terminology, variations of ballet barre, center, petite allegro, adagio, turns, and grand allegro work.
+Students develop increased proficiency and skill attainment with each repetition.
+May be repeated three times.

 DNCE 154: Ballet II